Wyoming, Michigan: Post-war growth, push towards cityhood

-As Wyoming moved towards cityhood, the township purchased 5 acres of land from Judy Devine in December 1947 on the northeast corner of 28th Street and DeHoop Avenue, establishing the area as the town center of Wyoming due to the increased development on 28th Street.
+As Wyoming moved towards cityhood, the Township purchased 5 acres of land from Judy Devine in December 1947 on the northeast corner of 28th Street and DeHoop Avenue, establishing the area known as the town center of Wyoming due to the increased development on 28th Street.
 A year later in 1948, Lake Alexander was drained and converted into what is now Jackson Park.
-In May 1948, a committee was created by the township which recommended incorporating Wyoming into a city.
+In May 1948, a committee was created by the Township which recommended incorporating Wyoming into a city.
 As Wyoming pursued incorporation, Grand Rapids increased annexation attempts, with the annexation of GUB being defeated in April 1949.

-The 1950s was the decade of Wyoming's fastest development, with homes developing so quickly that the township experienced difficulties providing proper utilities to homes.
+The 1950s was the decade of Wyoming's fastest development, with homes developing so quickly that the Township experienced difficulties providing proper utilities to homes.
 Multiple wells were drilled throughout the area to provide water to the developing community after the water supply from Grand Rapids was discontinued, temporarily sparking political controversy surrounding water supplies.
-The township board approved of a route for U.S. Route 131 through Wyoming in July 1952 and 28th Street was widened from two to four lanes shortly after.
+The Township board approved a route for U.S. Route 131 through Wyoming in July 1952 and 28th Street was widened from two to four lanes shortly after.
 In August 1956, a vote for incorporation into a city was narrowly defeated and the Ivanrest area was annexed by Grandville.
 Rogers Department Store, one of the largest department stores in Michigan at the time, opened on 28th Street in 1955.
 On November 6, 1958, voters approved the incorporation of Wyoming into a city.